snake-fan/KnowAct/CONTEXT.md

 - "episode score" can imply a reward where higher is better; resolved: v1 primary result is **Episode Mastery Distance**, where lower is better.
 - "turn budget" can be inferred from graph size; resolved: v1 uses an explicit **Turn Budget** configured per **Evaluation Episode**.
 - "episode config" can be scattered across runner arguments; resolved: v1 uses an **Evaluation Episode Manifest**.
+- "episode manifests belong to one domain directory" can limit cross-domain experiment orchestration; resolved: v1 stores runnable episode manifests in a **Runtime Episode Registry** while each manifest still selects one domain graph version and one hidden **Reviewed Map**.
 - "scoring profile" can imply per-episode custom metrics; resolved: v1 uses fixed `squared_mastery_distance_v1` for comparability.
 - "benchmark domain" can imply a multi-domain suite; resolved: v1 starts with one domain and defers multi-domain calibration.
 - "machine learning algorithms" is too broad for v1; resolved: the first domain is classical supervised ML algorithms with enough nodes for profile differentiation.